baijuka/matzone_v1/TEST.md

 ### Registration and User Accounts:
 **8. As a user I want to be able to	add, edit and delete my own review so that I can let others/the site owner know my experience and help other users.**
-- When a user is logged in they can go to a product page and click the 'Write Review' button.
+- When a user is logged in they can go to a product detail page and click the 'RATE AND REVIEW THIS PRODUCT' button.
 A form will appear where they can add their review.
-- When a user is logged in and the review is theirs, an edit button and a delete icon is shown on their review:
+- When a user is logged in they can see their reviews in their profiles page, an edit button and a delete icon is shown on their review:
 - If they click the edit button, they will be redirected to the edit review page and alter the form to edit their review:
 - If they click the delete icon a modal pops up to confirm if they want to delete their review: